Go to my Studio

 Chrome Alum (Dangerous - use rubber gloves and glasses.).

 Drain the skin, then wash in detergent and water, then in petrol.
 Stretch the skin on a frame.
-Paint a thin coat of., 1 part, Lanoline (sheep grease) - to 9 Parts Kerosene.
-Melt the lannoline- before mixing in the kerosine, making a very thin warm liquid.
-Dilute it with kerosene if necessary.
+Paint a thin coat of., 1 part, Lanoline (sheep grease) - to 9 Parts Turpentine.
+Melt the lannoline- before mixing in the Turpentine, making a very thin warm liquid.
+Dilute it with Turpentine if necessary.
 When the skin is nearly dry. scrape with grubber, tyre lever or blunt instrument, to break up the fibres.
 Work the skin while it is drying until it is dry.
-First sprinkle with french chalk ballroom powder, fine sawdust or some similar substance, then sand with very coarse sandpaper or wire brush.
+First sprinkle with french chalk talcuum powder, ballroom powder, fine sawdust or some similar substance, then sand with very coarse sandpaper or wire brush.
 The hair can be cleaned by a brisk rubbing with turpentine on a rag.

 ![]() |